Bet365 Bonus Code WTOP365: Claim $150 Bonus for NFL Week 12 Sunday - WTOP News

 Activate either offer by creating an account with bet365 Sportsbook.
 Here is a quick walkthrough of the registration process:

-- Click here and input bonus code WTOP365 to start signing up.
+- Head to the sportsbook and input bonus code WTOP365 to start signing up.

 - Answer the necessary information sections to set up a new user profile (name, date of birth, email address, mailing address, etc.)